 The PGCE at The University of Buckingham is a Level 7 course and is therefore designed to be intellectually stimulating.

 The Primary QTS Course is available via two routes – General Primary or Subject Specific Primary (available in Physical Education/Sport, MFL and Music).
-It is a 37 week school-based course during which time trainees work under the guidance of a mentor and receive weekly tutorials to review progress and set targets.
-There are three residentials (nine days overall) to attend and this is supplemented by a weekly programme on the University’s Virtual Learning Environment.
+It is a 37-week school-based course during which time trainees work under the guidance of a mentor and receive weekly tutorials to review progress and set targets.
+There are four courses (nine days overall) to attend and this is supplemented by a weekly programme on the University’s Online Resources.
+In 2020 the first (day-long) course is on 25 August; The other courses are on 26-28 October 2020, 15-17 February 2021 and 1-2 June 2021.
 Each trainee is assigned a University tutor who visits once per term to assess their progress and guide their development.
 Trainees are assessed against the Standards by both their mentor and their tutor and there are three assignments to complete.

 For teachers undertaking their first year of teaching we highly recommend your participation in our Ab Initio course in late August as an addition to the PGCE.
 This will provide you with some basic knowledge and skills to start teaching.